Macy Gray: 2007–2010: Return to music and Big

 Gray began 2007 by being kicked off-stage at a concert in Barbados for profanity (which was part of the show), but she was not aware that it was against the law in that country.
 She gave a public apology that night to avoid arrest.

 In March, Gray released her fourth studio album (sixth overall), Big.
 Two singles, "Finally Made Me Happy" and "Shoo Be Doo", were released from the album.
 "What I Gotta Do", another track from the album, is featured on the Shrek the Third soundtrack.
 It has been considered Gray's comeback album, after a four-year hiatus since her last studio album.
 The album was critically acclaimed and seen by some as her best work to date.
 It features collaborations with Natalie Cole, Fergie, Justin Timberlake, and will.i.am, who co-executive produced the album with Gray.
-It was moderately successful in the US, where it debuted and peaked at number 39 on the Billboard 200, becoming Gray's highest-charting album since The Id.
+It was moderately successful in the U.S., where it debuted and peaked at number 39 on the Billboard 200, becoming Gray's highest-charting album since The Id.
 Big reached number 62 on the albums chart in the UK, her lowest-charting UK album, but it achieved some success in several other countries, including Switzerland, the Czech Republic, and Finland, reaching the Top 40 on their album charts.

 PBS's Soundstage live concert series premiered a Gray concert on July 5.

 On July 7, 2007, Gray performed at the Brazilian leg of Live Earth at Copacabana Beach in Rio de Janeiro, Brazil.
 Gray and her band members wore clothes bearing political messages.
 Gray's dress carried the message "Darfur Red Alert".

 In 2008, Gray launched a new campaign under the name "Nemesis Jaxson", with the single "Slap a Bitch".

 Early in 2009, Gray recorded the song "Don't Forget Me" for the soundtrack of Confessions of a Shopaholic.